Diocletianic Persecution: Nicomedia

 Before the end of February 303, a fire destroyed part of the imperial palace at Nicomedia.
 Galerius convinced Diocletian that the culprits were Christian conspirators who had plotted with palace eunuchs.
 An investigation into the act was commissioned, but no responsible party was found.
 Executions followed.
 The palace eunuchs Dorotheus and Gorgonius were eliminated.
 One individual named Peter was stripped, raised high, and scourged.
 Salt and vinegar were poured in his wounds, and he was slowly boiled over an open flame.
-The executions continued until at least 24 April 303, when six individuals, including the bishop Anthimus, were decapitated.
+The executions continued until at least 24 April 303, when six individuals, including Bishop Anthimus, were decapitated.
 The persecution intensified; presbyters and other clergymen could be arrested without having even been accused of a crime and condemned to death.
 A second fire appeared sixteen days after the first.
 Galerius left the city, declaring it unsafe, and Diocletian soon followed.
 Lactantius blames Galerius's allies for setting the fire; Constantine, in a later reminiscence, attributes the fire to "lightning from heaven".

 Lactantius, still living in Nicomedia, saw the beginnings of the apocalypse in Diocletian's persecution.
 Lactantius's writings during the persecution exhibit both bitterness and Christian triumphalism.
 His eschatology runs directly counter to Tetrarchic claims to "renewal".
 Diocletian asserted that he had instituted a new era of security and peace; Lactantius saw the beginning of a cosmic revolution.